-|/silent, /verysilent||Instructs Setup to be silent or very silent.
-When Setup is silent the wizard and the background window are not displayed but the installation progress window is.
+|/silent, /verysilent||Instructs the setup program to be silent or very silent.
+When the setup program is silent the wizard and the background window are not displayed but the installation progress window is.
 When a setup is very silent the installation progress window is not displayed.
 Silent setups do not open Deskman when finished.|

-|/dir="x:\dirname"||Overrides the default installation directory (C:\Program Files\Anfibia Deskman).
+|/dir="x:\dirname"||Overrides the default installation directory, in Program Files.
 A fully qualified pathname must be specified.|

-|/noicons||The setup program does not create Deskman icons on desktop or Start Menu.|
+|/noicons||Instructs the setup program to omit creating Deskman icons on the desktop or the Start Menu.|

-|/import||The setup program imports a local backup file.
-The backup file must be named "deskmanbackup.cfg" and must be located in the same directory.
-To create a backup file enter http://localhost:2288/deskman/backup.do|
+|/import||Instructs the setup program to import a local backup file.
+The backup file must be named deskman.dat and must be located in the same directory.|

 Make sure you are ready, before upgrading:

-- Export your restrictions to have backup
+- Export your data for backup

-- Restrictions and settings should be preserved, but it depends on how old is your old version
+- Restrictions and settings should be preserved, but it depends on how old your old version is

 - A new license may be required

 After the installation is over, Deskman will be running on your system, ready to work.
 Deskman is web-based, which means you need to open it on your web browser.
-To open Deskman in the same computer where it's installed, point your browser to http://localhost:2288 or http://127.0.0.1:2288.
+To open Deskman on the same computer where it's installed, point your browser to http://localhost:2288 or http://127.0.0.1:2288.

 A web browser is required to configure Deskman, but there are no special network requirements.
 Deskman can be used locally like any other application.

-Open Deskman by visiting http://localhost:2288
+- Open Deskman by visiting http://localhost:2288

+- Set up permissions!
 Protect Deskman with username and password, by visiting the settings page

-Remove restrictions from the restrictions page, by clicking Undo
+- Completely remove restrictions from the restrictions page, by clicking Undo

-In case of need, remember you can open Deskman remotely by using your system's local IP address or hostname, like http://192.168.1.22:2288
+- In case of need, remember you can open Deskman from any system connected to the same network by using your local IP address or hostname, for example

 You are permitted to try this software on your system (for 30 days) without any cost or obligation.
 Payment is required if you find this software to be useful or if you wish to continue using this software beyond the evaluation (trial) period.
 This product is provided at no charge to the user for evaluation.
 The purpose of an evaluation version is to provide computer users with quality software on a try before you buy basis, however payment is still required for continued use of the product.